kensthilaire/xrp-applications/driver_station/README.md

  * socket_type - specifies the type of socket connection, either TCP or UDP.
  * debug - enables debug logging for additional output, set to `false` to disable verbose logging.

-## Running the XRP Controller
+## Running the XRP Controller Application

 ### Running The Program With Configuration File Settings
-To run the application using the values as defined in the `config.json` file, simply run this command:
+To run the application using the values as defined in the `config.json` file, simply run this command from the **`~/GitHub/xrp-applications/driver_station`** directory in a terminal window that has the python virtual environment activated:

 ```
-$ python xrp_controller
+(xrp-control)$ python xrp_controller
 ```
 The output should be similar to the following: